openbraininstitute/brain-indexer/docs/intro.rst

 Creating An Index on the Fly
 ----------------------------
-Work loads the required repeated queries will benefit from using a spatial index, even for quite small number of indexed elements.
+Workflows that require repeated queries will benefit from using a spatial index, even for quite a small number of indexed elements.
 Therefore, it is useful to create small indexes on the fly.
 This section describes the available API for this task.